jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/ProductionCycle.jpg" alt="Production Cycle" />
 </p>

 There are several approaches to deploying a static site, after it has been through the development cycle.
-[Travis-CI](https://travis-ci.org), [Jenkins](https://jenkins.io), Wercker and [Rsync](https://rsync.samba.org) are among the more popular tools, used to build and deploy to a production server such as Linode.
+[Travis-CI](https://travis-ci.org), [Jenkins](https://jenkins.io), Wercker and [Rsync](https://rsync.samba.org) are among the more popular tools, used to deploy to a production server such as Linode.
 Let's first discuss using `Rsync`.

 ### Rsync

 You may decide that yours is a small operation and so you prefer to develop, test and perform version control all on your local development machine.
 Then you wish to transfer the files of your static site directly to the Linode production server without a remote version control service or an automated build and deploy tool.
-If this is the case, Rsync is a good tool for the job.
+If this is the case, Rsync is a good tool for manually syncing your files with a remote server.

 <p align="center">
   <img src="/images/sw_dev_rsync.jpg" alt="Deploy with Rsync" />